Grocery trade strategy

 • Further strengthening Kespro’s market-leading position

-• Consumer confidence and purchasing power still low
+• Consumer confidence still low

 Demographic changes